Jean Barker, Baroness Trumpington: New York socialite

 In 1952, Trumpington moved to America, travelling on board RMS Mauretania and arriving at New York on 28 January.
 She shared a flat above the Stork Club on East 52nd Street, off Park Avenue.
 She was able to secure a position with an advertising agency, Fletcher Richards at the Rockefeller Center, off 5th Avenue.
 Shopping on 6th Avenue, she made friends with Riv Winant, son of John Gilbert Winant, a former American ambassador to London; their friendship turned out to be long-term.
 They frequented haunts of wealthy high society New Yorkers such as the Round Hill Country Club, Greenwich, Connecticut, and the River Club of New York City, and the homes of East Hampton, Long Island, with membership of the exclusive Maidstone Club.
-Fascinated by wealth, she got on the guest list of billionaire philanthropist, Walter Annenberg, a Jewish émigré.
+Fascinated by wealth, she got on the guest list of billionaire philanthropist, Walter Annenberg.
 Ronnie Furse taught her to water-ski in the Chesapeake Bay.
 For her, the physical prowess was unnecessary, but part of the tour.
 Working as a secretary, she moved into a flat on 137 East 73rd Street next to Furse.

-Whilst in America, she met an Englishman, (William) Alan Barker, a master at Eton College and formerly a Captain in the Royal Artillery, wounded in the leg in Normandy on 16 June 1944.
+Whilst in America, she met an Englishman, (William) Alan Barker, a master at Eton College and formerly a captain in the Royal Artillery, wounded in the leg in Normandy on 16 June 1944.
 While working on the Harkness Commonwealth Fellowship in New York, he offered to bring her back to London.
 She returned to Britain during the London Season and Queen Elizabeth II's coronation, and they were engaged in October 1953.
 Lady Trumpington left New York for the last time by liner on 15 December.
 She was forced to apply for a licence to the Solicitor-General so that they could become the first couple in modern times to hold a wedding at the Chapel of the Royal Hospital Chelsea, which took place on 18 March 1954.